mksoofian/mksoofian/README.md

 - 👋 Hi, I’m @mksoofian
 - 👀 I’m interested in learning to code as a profession and hopefully for enjoyment as well
-- 🌱 I’m currently learning the basics of html and css
+- 🌱 I’m currently learning Javascript and have already become proficient in the basics of html and css
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: mksoofian@gmail.com